 Hon.
 George Hickes: Thank you, Madam Chairperson.
-Yes, there's \$423,000 is associated with that.
-The carryover is needed to upgrade the health centre's mechanical system and that work is expected to be complete by March of 2022.
+There's \$423,000 associated with that.
+The carryover is needed to upgrade the health centre's mechanical system and that work is expected to be complete by March 2022.
 Thank you, Madam Chairperson.

-Chairperson (interpretation): Mr. Qirngnuq, are you done.
-Okay. (interpretation ends) That was for \$20,145,000.
+Chairperson (interpretation): Mr. Qirngnuq, do you have further questions?
+Are you done? (interpretation ends) Okay.
+That was for \$20,145,000.
 Agreed?

 Chairperson: Environment.
-Not previously authorized.
+Not Previously Authorized.
 We're on page 13. \$2,289,000.
 Agreed?

 Chairperson: Page 14 and it goes over to 15 and 16.
 Community and Government Services.
-Not previously authorized. \$96,379,000.
+Not Previously Authorized. \$96,379,000.
 Agreed?
 Mr. Main.

-Mr. Main (interpretation): Thank you, Madam Chairperson. (interpretation ends) I have a few different items I want to ask questions on here.
-I will start on page 14 of the Bill right in the middle of the list of projects the EAUFON marine survey, there's a carryover amount of \$200,000 and what I wanted to ask about this marine survey is that this is for fibre optic cable installation and it's my understanding that in many other jurisdictions when this type of survey is completed by a public government that the data associated with that survey become public because it's something that could be of use to the private sector.
-So that's my question on the marine survey.
+Mr. Main (interpretation): Thank you, Madam Chairperson. (interpretation ends) I have a few different items I want to ask questions on here and I will start on page 14 of the bill.
+Right in the middle of the list of projects, the EAUFON marine survey, there's a carryover amount of \$200,000 and what I wanted to ask about this marine survey is that this is for fibre optic cable installation.

+It's my understanding that in many other jurisdictions, when this type of survey is completed by a public government, the data associated with that survey becomes public because it's something that could be of use to the private sector.
+That's my question on the marine survey.
 Has the department received any requests to share this data with the private sector or are there any plans to do so?

-Thank you, Madam Chairperson.
+(interpretation) Thank you, Madam Chairperson.

 Hon.
 George Hickes: Thank you, Madam Chairperson.
-I'm sure members are tired of hearing my voice so we'll let Mr. Seeley have a shot at this one.
+I'm sure members are tired of hearing my voice, so I'll let Mr. Seeley have a shot at this one.
 Thank you.
 Through you, Madam Chairperson.

 Mr. Seeley: Thank you, Madam Chairperson.
 Thank you, minister.
 To the member's question, we have received requests from a variety of commercial entities as well as other agencies and governments with a great amount of interest in the surveys.
 There is a lot of interconnectivity between the projects just by nature of it being a global web of fibre.
-In cases where the non-disclosure agreements permit that information is shared with those partners as appropriate.

-To answer the member's question, yes we do receive those requests and where permitted the survey results are made available.
+The non-disclosure agreements permit that information is shared with those partners as appropriate.
+To answer the member's question, yes, we do receive those requests and where permitted, the survey results are made available.
 Thank you.

-Chairperson: Thank you too.
+Chairperson (interpretation): Thank you as well.
 Mr. Main.

 Mr. Main (interpretation): Thank you, Madam Chairperson. (interpretation ends) Thank you, Mr. Seeley.
-So I think I only have one more question on this.
+I think I only have one more question on this.
 Who has been provided the survey data and who decides whether the survey data is shared or not?
-Is it shared by default or to share the data does there need to be some sort of approval process that the department goes through? (interpretation) Thank you, Madam Chairperson.
+Is it shared by default or to share the data, does there need to be some sort of approval process that the department goes through? (interpretation) Thank you, Madam Chairperson.

-Chairperson: Mr. Hickes.
+Chairperson (interpretation): Thank you.
+Mr. Hickes.

 Hon.
-George Hickes: Thank you, Madam Chairperson.
-And through you I think Mr. Seeley is probably best suited to respond to that.
+George Hickes: Thank you, Madam Chairperson, and through you, I think Mr. Seeley is probably best suited to respond to that.
 Thank you.

 Mr. Seeley: Thank you, minister.
 Thank you, Madam Chairperson.
-So the process for sharing that information is dependent on whose paying for the survey to complete the research.
-As we know, it is quite expensive and quite in depth, so depending on who is paying for it, that is who owns the information and that is going to help determine how and when we can share the information and with whom.
+The process for sharing that information is dependent on who is paying for the survey to complete the research.
+As we know, it is quite expensive and quite in depth.
+Depending on who is paying for it, that is who owns the information and that is going to help determine how and when we can share the information and with whom.